fedebrando/SantaClausProblem/README.md

 The program runs indefinitely, but you can stop it with `Ctrl+C`.
 You can modify the number of elves and reindeer by adjusting the corresponding macro constants in `/src/main2.cpp` and recompiling the project.
 If you want to display **delivery times** (<i>ms</i>), uncomment the `#define V2_DELIVERY_TIME_VERBOSE` directive in the same file.

 For a **single-core run**, uncomment the `#define SINGLE_CORE` directive in `/src/main2.cpp`.

+To view the pseudocode for this monitor version, see the file `/pseudo/pseudo2.md`.

 ### v3